seyedehsanhadi/seyedehsanhadi.github.io/README.md

 # 🌟 Seyed Ehsan Hadi, PhD - Online CV 🌟

 Welcome to my professional hub!
-I'm **Seyed Ehsan Hadi**, a dedicated **Materials Chemist** and **Project Manager** with over **7 years** of experience in nanomaterial characterization and the development of advanced composites.
+I'm **Seyed Ehsan Hadi**, a dedicated **Materials Chemist** with over **8 years** of experience in nanomaterial characterization and the development of advanced composites.
 This website is a comprehensive showcase of my academic journey, professional experiences, publications, skills, and a curated portfolio of my projects.

 ## 📚 About Me